Rakibei/Coral-Island-Mods/README.md

 # Coral-Island-Mods

 ### Easy Offering
-Makes all offering at the temple need 1 piece of wood
+Makes all offerings at the temple need 1 piece of wood

 ### Easy Sashimi
 Makes the Sashimi recipe need seaweed instead of wasabi